Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-- 🗃️ Compatible with [Plugin Launcher](https://github.com/sepluginloader/SpaceEngineersLauncher), now using LATEST CreamAPI!
+- 🗃️ Compatible with [Plugin Launcher](https://github.com/sepluginloader/SpaceEngineersLauncher), now using LATEST CreamAPI version!
 - 🔄 Game patches proof! if it stops working, just run the tool again.
 - 🔕 Update needed only when a new DLC is released.
 - 🐧 Linux/OSX users please stick to [Manual Install/Uninstall instructions](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#---manual-installation).